iben12/laravel-statable/README.md

 #### Setup

-If you used the `php artisan vendor:publish` command described in installation, you have a `create_state_history_table` migration in your migrations folder.
-This migration creates the table for storing history of your models as a polymorphic relation.
 For this manual we will use a `Post` model as example.

 First you configure the SM graph.
 Open `config/state-machine.php` and define a new graph: